irmccallum/Air-Quality/README.md

 # Air-Quality
 Obtain and analyze global air quality data

-See the OpenAQ site for an overview of open data- https://openaq.org/
+See the OpenAQ site for an overview of open AQ data- https://openaq.org/

 For this analysis we used the historical AQ data from the EEA - http://discomap.eea.europa.eu/map/fme/AirQualityExport.htm